Ebola Patient Care Links

-The United States Centers for Disease Control commissioned the Nebraska Biocontainment Patient Care Unit in 2005.
-It is a joint project involving Nebraska Medicine, University of Nebraska Medical Center and the Nebraska Department of Health and Human Services.
+The United States Centers for Disease Control commissioned the Nebraska Biocontainment Unit (NBU) in 2005.
+The NBU is a collaborative project involving Nebraska Medicine, University of Nebraska Medical Center and the Nebraska Department of Health and Human Services.
 It was designed to provide the first line of treatment for people affected by bio terrorism or extremely infectious naturally occurring diseases.
 It is one of only a few biocontainment units in the United States and is the largest, with up to a 10-bed capacity depending upon the specific infection.
 The unit is equipped to safely care for anyone exposed to a highly contagious and dangerous disease.
 Early isolation of an infected patient is essential - buying time for public health officials and providing the chance to either stop an outbreak - or help to contain one.
 The unit’s location, on the same campus as Nebraska’s Bio-Safety Level-3 laboratory, allows for timely diagnosis and immediate treatment of patients.

 The staff all receives specialized training and participates in numerous drills throughout the year.
 The entire unit is specially isolated from the rest of the hospital, using its own ventilation system and security access.

-Headed by Medical Director Philip Smith, MD, an infectious diseases specialist, the Nebraska Biocontainment Unit personnel consists of an extraordinary staff of select physicians, registered nurses, respiratory therapists and patient care technicians specially trained in high level isolation and bio-preparedness.
+Headed by Medical Director Angela Hewlett, MD, an infectious diseases specialist, the Nebraska Biocontainment Unit personnel consists of an extraordinary staff of select physicians, registered nurses, respiratory therapists and patient care technicians specially trained in high level isolation and bio-preparedness.
 Most work full-time in other areas of Nebraska Medicine but remain on-call to report promptly for duty when the unit is activated.
-Highly contagious and deadly infectious conditions the unit can handle include: SARS, smallpox, tularemia, plague, Ebola virus and other viral hemorrhagic fevers, monkeypox, vancomycin-resistant staphylococcus aureus (VRSA) and multidrug resistant tuberculosis.
+Highly contagious and deadly infectious conditions the unit can handle include: SARS, MERS, smallpox, plague, Ebola virus and other viral hemorrhagic fevers, monkeypox, and multidrug resistant tuberculosis.

 Make an Appointment